 Hi Everyone!
 Hope you’re well today.
 I welcome you on board.
 In this post today, I’ll walk you through the list of New Proteus Libraries of Digital Sensors.

-I told you earlier, I’ll mention it today, we are creating these proteus libraries from the get-go as you won’t find them anywhere in the proteus library before.
-We are designing & adding them to the proteus library to help you better understand the working of sensors through proteus simulation.
-Also, we are incorporating these libraries with Arduino boards where you can observe the working and simulation of sensors with microcontrollers or Arduino Boards.
+I told you earlier, our team has designed these proteus libraries after a lot of hard work and you won’t find them anywhere online.
+We are designing these proteus libraries to help you better understand the working of sensors through proteus simulations.
+Also, we have added the interfacing of these sensors with Arduino boards, where you can observe the working and simulation of sensors with microcontrollers or Arduino Boards.

-If you think we are missing something important, something that should be a part of proteus library, share your valuable suggestion in the comment section below, I’ll try my best to design and add the respective library in proteus.
+If you think we are missing something important, something that should be a part of the Proteus library, share your valuable suggestion in the comment section below, and I’ll try my best to design and add the respective library in Proteus.